Datagen-Project/DataGen-Smart-Contracts/README.md

 ## Getting started

-You could clone the repository and try the smart contracts in your local machiney, you need also to install [truffle](https://trufflesuite.com/truffle/) to interact with the code.
+You could clone the repository and try the smart contracts in your local machine, you need also to install [truffle](https://trufflesuite.com/truffle/) to interact with the code.

 From your comand line:
 ```bash